elsampsa/valkka-core/README.md

 ### Compile

-This just got a lot easier: the same CMake file is used to compile the library, generate python wrappings and to compile the wrappings (no more python setup scripts)
+The same CMake file is used to compile the library, generate python wrappings and to compile the wrappings (no more python setup scripts)

 Valkka uses numerical python (numpy) C API and needs the numpy C headers at the build process.
 Be aware of the numpy version and header files being used in your setup.
 You can check this with: